Today's Articles

 *Ted Poston was born on this date in 1906.
 He was a Black journalist.

 Born Theodore Roosevelt Poston in Hopkinsville, Kentucky, he graduated from Tennessee Agricultural and Industrial College in 1928 with a journalism degree.
-Poston moved to New York; worked for the newspaper the New York Contender.
-In 1931, he wrote a column, "Harlem Shadows," for Pittsburgh Courier.
+Poston moved to New York and worked for the New York Contender.
+In 1931, he wrote "Harlem Shadows" for the Pittsburgh Courier.
 The Amsterdam News also hired Poston, becoming their city editor by 1935.
 He actively founded the Newspaper Guild and was fired for leading a strike.
 Poston then joined the staff of the Federal Writers' Project.

 Ted Poston died in New York City on January 11, 1974.
-The Dark Side of Hopkinsville, a book of his short stories, was published posthumously in 1991.
+His short story collection, The Dark Side of Hopkinsville, was published posthumously in 1991.

 to be a Journalist or Reporter